 Bourbon Coffee Old Fashioned Recipe

-The only thing better than bourbon and coffee during the winter months is bourbon and coffee in the same cocktail.
+The only thing better than bourbon and coffee is bourbon and coffee in the same cocktail.
 This particular recipe is just that.
-It’s a winter fix on an old fashioned.

 In the world of drinks, the old fashioned is the person who walks into a room and doesn’t need an introduction.
 They’ve been in the game for so long that everyone knows them, and everyone admires and respects them.
 As cocktail recipes pop up and disappear by season, the old fashioned remains.
 It represents everything a well-crafted cocktail should be: balanced.
 But sometimes we want to drink a little coffee, too.